Loss of Voice

 (Aphonia; Partial Loss of Voice; Voice, Loss of; Voice; Partial Loss of)

-Loss of voice (also called aphonia) may take several different forms.
-You may have a partial loss of your voice and it may sound hoarse.
-Or, you may have complete loss of your voice and it may sound like a whisper.
-Loss of voice can come on slowly or quickly depending on the cause.
+Loss of voice is called aphonia.
+A partial loss of voice may sound hoarse.
+A complete loss of voice sounds like a whisper.
+Loss of voice can come on slowly or quickly.
+It depends on the cause.

-Aphonia is usually due to problems with the voice box (called the larynx).
-However, there can be other causes, including:
+Loss of voice is often due to problems with the voice box (larynx).
+However, there are many causes, including:

 American Speech-Language-Hearing Association